Decomposing Global Feature Effects Based on Feature Interactions: Conclusion and Discussion

-In general, our proposed method works well if learned feature interactions are not overly local and if observations can be grouped based on feature interactions such that local feature effects within the groups are homogeneous and, at the same time, show heterogeneous feature effects between different groups.
-With that, we can avoid an aggregation bias of global feature effect methods, obtain more insights into the learned effects, and may detect potential biases within different subgroups (as illustrated in Section \ref{sec:real_world}).
-One of the real-world examples also showed that the frequently-made assumption of symmetric feature interactions (e.g., in Shapley values) is not always the case \citep[see also][for research on asymmetrical feature interactions]{masoomi_explanations_2022}.
+In general, our proposed method works well if learned feature interactions are not overly local and if observations can be grouped based on feature interactions such that local feature effects within the groups are homogeneous, while different groups exhibit heterogeneous feature effects.
+This approach helps to avoid the aggregation bias of global feature effect methods, provides deeper insights into learned regional effects, and detects potential biases within subgroups (as illustrated in Section \ref{sec:real_world}).
+One of the real-world examples also showed that the frequently made assumption of symmetric feature interactions (e.g., in Shapley values) is not always the case \citep[see also][for research on asymmetrical feature interactions]{masoomi_explanations_2022}.
 Thus, including domain knowledge to define the interacting feature subset $Z$ might sometimes be meaningful.

+Finally, GADGET is---as all other interpretation methods---affected by the Rashomon effect due to differently learned feature effects for different fitted models.
+Thus, the results of GADGET when applied to different models might not be the same, but might provide more insights when compared to each other.
+Analyzing the influence of the Rashomon effect is out-of-scope in this paper but will be considered in future work.
+More details and related work to this topic are provided in Appendix \ref{app:rashomon}.

-\acks{This work has been partially supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy as part of the program ``Bayerischen Verbundförderprogramms (BayVFP) – Förderlinie Digitalisierung – Förderbereich Informations- und Kommunikationstechnik'' under the grant DIK-2106-0007 // DIK0260/02.
+\acks{This work has been partially supported by the Bavarian Ministry of Economic Affairs, Regional Development, and Energy as part of the program ``Bayerischen Verbundförderprogramms (BayVFP) – Förderlinie Digitalisierung – Förderbereich Informations- und Kommunikationstechnik'' under the grant DIK-2106-0007 // DIK0260/02 and by the German Research Foundation (DFG) under the grants 437611051 and 459360854.
 The authors of this work take full responsibility for its content.}